ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The name of the Kubernetes namespace.
+<dd>The name of the OpenShift project.
 This value is required.</dd>

 <dt><code>--service <em>SERVICE_INSTANCE</em></code></dt>
 <dd>The name of the {{site.data.keyword.cloud_notm}} service instance that you want to remove.
 To find the name of the service instance, run `ibmcloud oc cluster service ls --cluster <cluster_name_or_ID>`.
 This value is required.</dd>